Flybell/Fan-Illusion/README.md

 # Fan Illusions
-Welcome to the repository of Lynn Chiu's master's thesis (defended in 2009)!
+Welcome to the repository of Lynn Chiu's master's thesis (defended in 2009 at National Taiwan University, Department of Psychology)!
 Supervised by Dr Suling Yeh, I explored the higher-level attention processes behind a series of "motion capture" illusions.

 What are motion capture illusions?
 Let's look at some DEMOS!